pillimetlavamsi/Splunk/Attacks/Nmap_SYN_Port_Scan/Readme.md

 ### Ubuntu — `ifconfig`
 ![Nmap_SYN_Port_Scan](./Images/Nmap_Attack_2.jpg)

-On the Ubuntu victim machine, the IP address was verified using:
+`ifconfig` (interface configuration) displays all active network interfaces with their IP addresses, MAC addresses, and traffic statistics.
+On the Ubuntu victim machine, this confirms the IP address that will be targeted by the Nmap scan and that it is reachable on the same Host-Only subnet.

 ```bash
 ifconfig